Fantastic Four: 1980s

+1990s

+Writer-artist Walt Simonson took over as writer with #334 (December 1989), and three issues later began pencilling and inking as well.
+With brief inking exceptions, two fill-in issues, and a three-issue stint drawn by Arthur Adams, Simonson remained in all three positions through #354 (July 1991).

-Simonson, who had been writing the team comic The Avengers, had gotten approval for Reed and Sue to join that team after Engelhart had written them out of Fantastic Four.
+Simonson, who had been writing the team comic The Avengers, had gotten approval for Reed and Sue to join that team after Englehart had written them out of Fantastic Four.
 Yet by The Avengers #300, where they were scheduled to join the team, Simonson was told the characters were returning to Fantastic Four.
 This led to Simonson quitting The Avengers after that issue.
 Shortly afterward, he was offered the job of writing Fantastic Four.
 Having already prepared a number of stories involving the Avengers with Reed and Sue in the lineup, he then rewrote these for Fantastic Four.
 Simonson later recalled that working on Fantastic Four allowed him the latitude to use original Avengers members Thor and Iron Man, which he had been precluded from using in The Avengers.

 After another fill-in, the regular team of writer and Marvel editor-in-chief Tom DeFalco, penciller Paul Ryan and inker Dan Bulanadi took over, with Ryan self-inking beginning with #360 (Jan.
 1992).
 That team, with the very occasional different inker, continued for years through #414 (July 1996).
 DeFalco nullified the Storm-Masters marriage by retconning that the alien Skrull Empire had kidnapped the real Masters and replaced her with a spy named Lyja.
 Once discovered, Lyja, who herself had fallen for Storm, helped the Fantastic Four rescue Masters.
 Ventura departed after being further mutated by Doctor Doom.
 Although some fans were not pleased with DeFalco's run on Fantastic Four, calling him "The Great Satan", the title's sales rose steadily over the period.

 Other key developments included Franklin Richards being sent into the future and returning as a teenager; the return of Reed's time-traveling father, Nathaniel, who is revealed to be the father of time-travelling villain Kang the Conqueror and Reed's apparent death at the hands of a seemingly mortally wounded Doctor Doom.
 It would be two years before DeFalco resurrected the two characters, revealing that their "deaths" were orchestrated by the supervillain Hyperstorm.

 The ongoing series was canceled with issue #416 (Sept.
 1996) and relaunched with vol. 2 #1 (Nov.
 1996) as part of the multi-series "Heroes Reborn" crossover story arc.
 The yearlong volume retold the team's first adventures in a more contemporary style, and set in a parallel universe.
 Following the end of that experiment, Fantastic Four was relaunched with vol. 3 #1 (Jan.
 1998).
 Initially by the team of writer Scott Lobdell and penciller Alan Davis, it went after three issues to writer Chris Claremont (co-writing with Lobdell for #4–5) and penciller Salvador Larroca; this team enjoyed a long run through issue #32 (Aug.
 2000).